 May I suggest consideration of visually different 'pulse' types depending on issue type.
 Let's say resource, engine and map?

 I suppose one can set the warning indicator to only appear when certain issue types come up, but if the user leaves the settings at default or wants it to display multiple types of issue.

 To be really crazy, perhaps the option to split the currently one warning indication log, into multiple smaller ones; each type of warning get's it's own log (i.e multiple logs on screen)?

 I personally also think the log could contain a little more information to go with each alert.
 The map number for map alert's, the pwad/source for resource alert's etc.

-#4 Updated by skyjake over 5 years ago
+#4 Updated by skyjake about 9 years ago

 option to split the currently one warning indication log, into multiple smaller ones

 I kind of like this idea of having a separate indicator for each subsystem.
 That would afford another way to configure per-subsystem preferences like auto-hiding time and alert enabling, via the notification popups.